The Trust Ladder: how to onboard AI agents like new colleagues

 The agent acts independently — within clear boundaries.

 The agent gets write access within clear boundaries.
-This isn't about giving up control — it's about moving it, from each individual decision to the rules and guardrails you set around the agent.
+This isn't about giving up control — it's about moving it, from each decision to the framework around the agent.
+Boundaries can be spending limits, approved counterparties, automatic stop conditions, or specific exceptions that are always escalated to a human.

 Example: An invoice agent that creates and sends invoices automatically from delivery data, within agreed rules.